aaronkuy/AaronKuyucu/README.md

 - 📋 **To do list** - Ease the every day for the user
 - 🤖 **AI Mini Chat Bot** - Plain pendant to prior ChatGPT
 - 📝 **Journaling App** - Write down allday experieces/thoughts and the like
 - 🧮 **Mini Calculator** - Small tool to reckoning with plain numbers
+- 🎵 **Music Player** - Tool to listen to a predetermined list of music